jozu-ai/kitops/docs/src/docs/use-cases.md

 We used ModelKit tag names to give team members a quick way to determine where an AI project was in its lifecycle and whether they needed to get involved.
 Since ModelKits are immutable but use content-addressable storage, two ModelKits with the same contents but different tags only result in one ModelKit in storage (with two tag "pointers").

-* _tuning_: dataset is designed for model tuning [1]
+* **_tuning_**: dataset is designed for model tuning
-* _validating_: dataset is designed for model validation [1]
-* _trained_: model has completed training phase [2]
-* _tuned_: model has completed fine-tuning phase [2]
-* _challenger_: model should be prepared to replace the current champion model [3]
-* _champion_: model is deployed in production [4]
-* _rollback_: the model was the previous "champion" model, before it was replaced by the "challenger" [5]
-* _retired_: the model is no longer appropriate for production usage [6]

-[1] Used for ModelKits that contained only datasets.
+  * Used for ModelKits that contained only datasets.
 These were used almost exclusively by the data science team.
+* **_validating_**: dataset is designed for model validation [1]
+  * Used for ModelKits that contained only datasets.
+These were used almost exclusively by the data science team.
+* **_trained_**: model has completed training phase [2]
-[2] ModelKit would include the model, plus training and validation datasets.
+  * ModelKit would include the model, plus training and validation datasets.
 Other assets were optional depending on the project.
+* **_tuned_**: model has completed fine-tuning phase [2]
+  * ModelKit would include the model, plus training and validation datasets.
+Other assets were optional depending on the project.
+* **_challenger_**: model should be prepared to replace the current champion model
-[3] ModelKit would include any codebases and datasets that need to be deployed to production with the model.
+  * ModelKit would include any codebases and datasets that need to be deployed to production with the model.
 The idea was to create a package that could be deployed via our existing CI/CD pipelines (one for code, one for serialized models, one for datasets).
+* **_champion_**: model is deployed in production
-[4] This is the same ModelKit as the `challenger` tagged one, but with an updated tag to show what's in production.
+  * This is the same ModelKit as the `challenger` tagged one, but with an updated tag to show what's in production.
 This just creates a second reference to the same ModelKit, not 2x the ModelKit storage.
+* **_rollback_**: the model was the previous "champion" model, before it was replaced by the "challenger"
-[5] This is the same ModelKit as the `chamption` tagged one.
+  * This is the same ModelKit as the `champion` tagged one.
 We kept it so that we could quickly deploy it to production if there was a catastrophic failure with the current `champion` model.
+* **_retired_**: the model is no longer appropriate for production usage
-[6] We kept old ModelKits so we could trace the history of development.
+  * We kept old ModelKits so we could trace the history of development.
 When they were too old to be informative we used `kit remove` to get rid of them.

 Here's how we implemented those tags and changes in our repo throughout the AI project development lifecycle.